Bramayugam: Critical response

 Firstpost rated 3/5 and reviewed, "What really drives the film home is the performance by the lead actors.
 Mammootty is going all out with his out of box choices because this is probably the most sinister, and terrifying character that I have seen him portray.
 Everything about this film is experiential.
 Starting from the dark insides of the theaters to the sound and music in the film.
 It is ethereal how the beautifully all aspects of the film come together to achieve this feat.

-Janani K of India Today rated the film 3/5 and said, "‘Bramayugam’, with an intriguing story, gifts you an immersive experience.
+Janani K. of India Today rated the film 3/5 and said, "‘Bramayugam’, with an intriguing story, gifts you an immersive experience.
 And Mammootty strikes yet again".

 Deccan Heralds Arun Antony rated 4/5 and reviewed, "Arjun Ashokan surprises as the paanan but Siddharth Bharathan stands out as the cook.
 Overall ‘Bramayugam’ makes a lasting impression and anyone who is a fan of ‘Tumbbad’ should watch it".

 Anna Mathews of The Times of India rated 3.5/5 and wrote, "The script, the direction and art direction cultivates the eerieness and makes the film scary.
 But the story with bits of class politics and religious philosophy sometimes lacks a flow and does not make things very clear."

-Reviewing for Onmanorama, Swathi P Ajith wrote, "The film seamlessly merges horror, thriller, and folktale elements, with horror subtly woven into the shadows and sounds.
+Reviewing for Onmanorama, Swathi P. Ajith wrote, "The film seamlessly merges horror, thriller, and folktale elements, with horror subtly woven into the shadows and sounds.
 Rather than relying on jump scares, the movie crafts a claustrophobic atmosphere, gradually building a sense of terror."
-Analysing the film for Onmanorama, Sajesh Mohan wrote about the power politics depicted in the movie, "Rahul's 'Bramayugam' and Jijo's 'My Dear Kuttichathan' depict the manipulation tactics of power-hungry people who ensnare gods and demigods like Chathan, Karinkali, Yakshi, etc., exploiting their vulnerabilities to instil fear and exert control over fellow beings."
+Analysing the film for Onmanorama, Sajesh Mohan wrote about the power politics depicted in the movie, "Rahul's 'Bramayugam' and Jijo's My Dear Kuttichathan' depict the manipulation tactics of power-hungry people who ensnare gods and demigods like Chathan, Karinkali, Yakshi, etc., exploiting their vulnerabilities to instil fear and exert control over fellow beings."

 Box office

-The film collected ₹3 crore in Kerala on its opening day and grossed over ₹32 crore globally in the first weekend.
-In the next three days crossed ₹46 crore at the box office.
-On eleventh day, the film entered the ₹50 crore club.
-The Times of India reported that the film grossed a worldwide collection of ₹52.2 crore and overseas collection stood at ₹24 crore in fifteen days.
+The film collected ₹3 crore in Kerala on its opening day and grossed over ₹32 crores globally in the first weekend.
+In the next three days crossed ₹46 crores at the box office.
+On eleventh day, the film entered the ₹50 crores club.
+The Times of India reported that the film grossed a worldwide collection of ₹52.2 crores and overseas collection stood at ₹24 crores in fifteen days.